jruels/az-fun/labs/entra-id-users/index.md

-# Exercise - Add and delete users in Microsoft Entra ID
+# Exercise - Manage users and groups in Microsoft Entra ID

 You need to add member user accounts for the new developer team in your organization.